Leanse1/My-Pushup-Calculator/README.md

 # My-Pushup-Calculator

-Calculating count of pushups using OpenCV architecture
+Calculating count of pushups using OpenCV architecture in Pycharm